mystoragebox/Folder_Structure/Images_folder.md

 # Home Photos and Videos Folder
 If you're like me you have had many phones and cameras over the years.
 I recently came up with this folder structure I'm happy with.
 It lets me search the folders easily and keeps all the raw files organised.

-For edited photos and video I have made another folder outside of this folder, this is explaned on another page.
+For edited photos and video I have made another folder outside of this folder, this is explaned below.

 This template assumes you're in the root images folder already.
 ## Personal Photos and Videos